thinktandem/tandem/README.md

 1. Spin up a spreadsheet to track productivity
 2. Launch internal documentation site for Tandem
-3. Document roles and responsibilites
+3. Document roles and responsibilities
 4. Q2 sales initiatives
-5. Solctice party planning
+5. Solstice party planning
-6. Hiring laravel developer
+6. Hiring a Laravel developer
-7. Google hangout whiskey tasting?
+7. Google Hangout for whiskey tasting?

-There is a GitHub issue template that you can follow but at the very least stub out a title.
+There is a GitHub issue template that you can follow, but at the very least, stub out a title.

 Documentation
 -------------